OpenLiberty/liberty-tools-intellij/DEVELOPING.md

 This extension is built using the [gradle-intellij-plugin](https://github.com/JetBrains/gradle-intellij-plugin/).

 1. Clone this repository: `git clone git@github.com:OpenLiberty/liberty-tools-intellij.git`
-2. Clone the lsp4ij repository: `git clone git@github.ibm.com:liberty-dev-ex/intellij-lsp-common-provider.git`
+2. Clone the lsp4ij repository: `git clone git@github.com:MicroShed/lsp4ij.git`
+3. Build lsp4ij: `./gradlew jar`
+4. Save it in your local Maven repository: `mvn install:install-file -Dfile=build/libs/lsp4ij-0.0.5.jar -DgroupId=org.microshed -DartifactId=lsp4ij -Dversion=0.0.5 -Dpackaging=jar -DgeneratePom=true;`
 2. Import this repository as a Gradle project in IntelliJ IDEA
 3. Run `./gradlew runIde --stacktrace`.
 A new IntelliJ IDEA window will launch with the Liberty Tools plugin installed to it.
 You can connect the IntelliJ IDEA debugger to this process to debug the plugin.

    OR

-   Run `./makeDualZip` to build an installable zip in `build/distributions/liberty-tools-intellij-xxx.uber.zip`.
-You can install this zip in IntelliJ IDEA through **Preferences > Plugins > Gear icon > Install Plugin from Disk...** and select the `liberty-tools-intellij-xxx.uber.zip`.
+   Run `./gradlew buildPlugin` to build an installable zip in `build/distributions/liberty-tools-intellij-xxx.zip`.
+You can install this zip in IntelliJ IDEA through **Preferences > Plugins > Gear icon > Install Plugin from Disk...** and select the `liberty-tools-intellij-xxx.zip`.

 ## Language Servers